nuoxiz/InstructIRWithWeightModulation/README.md

 1. **Download and Unzip Datasets:**
    Download both the test and training datasets and the pretrained weights using the provided links and unzip them.

+   Unzip the pretrained models, and place them in `models/` folder.

 2. **Organize the Training Dataset:**
    Ensure that the training dataset is structured as shown below (create folders manually if needed):